Maneesh081/cliradio/README.md

 4.  mpv handles all the hard parts — HTTP/ICY protocol, buffering, codec decoding, and audio output
 5. When you quit mpv, you're back in the station browser

-For a deep dive into the architecture, the Radio Browser API, the HTTP/ICY streaming protocol, and codec negotiation, see [EXPLANATION.md](EXPLANATION.md).

 ## License